-Dr. Curtis was a former engineer at Boeing who was involved with the Boeing 777’s development before founding AirSafe.com in 1996, just two weeks before the tragic crash of TWA flight 800.
+Dr. Curtis is a former Boeing engineer involved with the Boeing 777’s development before founding AirSafe.com in 1996, just two weeks before the tragic crash of TWA flight 800.

 “You had a search area that was broader than any search area in the history of commercial jet aviation, a search area even greater than what was done after the Columbia spacecraft broke up in the upper atmosphere.”